Research output per year

 My two monographs, Protest Music in France (Ashgate 2009; re-ed Routledge 2016) and Dalida.
 Mythe et Mémoire (Le Mot et le reste, 2020), examine contemporary popular music in France from the distinct but complementary perspectives of ‘alternative’ and ‘mainstream’ cultures, with forays into audience research, music festivals, posthumous fame, elitism, and the representation of whiteness, exoticism and cosmopolitanism in metropolitan France.

-Cautiously, from the self-conscious perspective of white scholarship, I am currently developing a new project on musical representations of racial and other types of diversity in French variétés (mainstream pop), from the 1960s to the late 1980s.
+Cautiously, from the self-conscious and critical perspective of white scholarship, I am currently developing a project on musical representations of cultural diversity, including race, in French variétés (mainstream pop) from the mid-1950s to the late 1980s.

 PhD students: